Azure-Samples/smartbulkcopy/README.md

 - `"8gb"`: a string with a number followed by `gb` will be interpreted as the maximum size, in GB, that you want the logical partitions to be.
 Usually big partitions size (up to 8gb) provides better throughput, but with unreliable network connections remember that in case of transaction failure, the entire partition needs be reloaded
 - `7`: a number will be interpreted as the number of logical partition you want to create.

-Logical partitions will alwasy be rounded to the next odd number (as this will create a better distribution across all partitions)
+Logical partitions will always be rounded to the next odd number (as this will create a better distribution across all partitions)

 `"batch-size": 100000`